 - Stock prices peak on Fridays, especially Fridays before long weekends.
 Consider selling your longs for profit or entering a short position here.

-- The single best month to buy a stock over the last 40 years and in every decade since has been April.
+- April is the best month to buy stock over the last 40 years and every decade since.

 - With an average loss of -0.83%, September is typically the worst month for stock market declines.